AustralianBioCommons/falcon/README.md

 - [Pacific Biosciences assembly tool suite](https://github.com/PacificBiosciences/pb-assembly)
 - Nextflow v19.10.0
 - Singularity v3.5.2

-## Third party tools/dependencies
 - Miniconda3

-## Workflow Install
+## Installation and set up
-This workflow covers all the steps (including tools and dependencies) required for performing de novo assembly of the fat-tailed Dunnart genome using Falcon on Pawsey's HPC system Zeus.
+The following steps cover installation of the tools required for performing the de novo assembly of the fat-tailed Dunnart genome using Falcon on Pawsey's HPC system Zeus.
 The original Falcon documentation that this workflow is derived from can be found [here](https://github.com/PacificBiosciences/pb-assembly#tutorial).

+### Start an interactive SLURM session
+On Zeus, you will need to run your jobs on a work node; to do so, start an interactive session as follows:

+    >salloc -n 1 -t 1:00:00

 ### Clone the Dunnart repository

-This directory contains the scripts and config files required for running the workflow.
+The Dunnary repository contains the scripts and config files required for running the workflow.
 Clone it to your current working directory, e.g. /group/$PAWSEY_PROJECT/$USER

     >cd /group/$PAWSEY_PROJECT/$USER
     >git clone https://github.com/audreystott/dunnart.git